What are sinuses?

 - A cough

 - Bad breath

-Inflammation that occurs with allergies may easily block sinuses because it is very same mechanism.
+Inflammation that occurs with allergies may easily block sinuses because it is the very same mechanism.

 - Deviated nasal septum

-In this condition, the wall between the nostrils, usually called- the nasal septum is crooked or unsymmetrical.
-This may restrict or block sinus passages, creating a perfect environment for infections.
+In this condition, the wall between the nostrils, usually called- the nasal septum is crooked or unsymmetrical, which may restrict or block sinus passages, creating a perfect environment for infections.

 - Nasal polyps